Quillen cohomology of enriched operads: Quillen cohomology of simplicial operads

-Given a simplicial category $\C$ and a simplicial functor $\F : \C \lrar \Set_\Delta$, we turn back to consider the covariant unstraightening of $\F$.
 We will need the following in the last subsection.

-\begin{rem} As in [\cite{Luriehtt}, Remark 2.2.2.11], for a given object $x \in \C$, there is a canonical isomorphism This follows by the compatibility of the unstraightening functor with taking base change along the map $\{x\} \lrar \sN\C$ (see explanations after Construction \ref{con:Un_CF}).
-Combined with Remark \ref{r:XKan}, we get a weak equivalence
+\begin{rem} As in [\cite{Luriehtt}, Remark 2.2.2.11], for a given object $x \in \C$, there is a canonical isomorphism This follows by the compatibility of the unstraightening functor with taking base change along the map $\{x\} \lrar \sN\C$.
+Combining with Remark \ref{r:XKan}, we get a weak equivalence

 whenever $\F(x)$ is a Kan complex. \end{rem}